SujalXplores/portfolio-v2/README.md

 - ⚡️ Optimized for Next.js and Vercel deployment
 - 🔍 SEO optimized
 - 🎯 Easy customization through a single config file
+- 🔒 Best in class security features to protect your site from XSS attacks and other code injection risks

 ## 🚀 Quick Start